Watercolor Name Mats

-Once dry I laminated them and the students who have the job of getting tables ready for snack and lunch get to put out the names on the tables at meals so everyone knows where to sit.
+Once dry I laminated them.
+The students who have the job of getting tables ready for snack and lunch get to put out the names on the tables at meals so everyone knows where to sit.
 You would be amazed how quickly everyone learns everyone’s name when there is the incentive of actually choosing where everyone sits for meals.

 We put our watercolors in test tubes with small brushes.
-The sample above is from Amazon, which is an affiliate link.
-We may have gotten ours from Oriental Trading.
+Although the sample above is from Amazon, we may have gotten ours from Oriental Trading.
 I always use some sticky tack at the base to stabilize them and reduce the chance of the whole thing being knocked over while painting.
 I also highly recommend the brand of liquid watercolors above.
 We had another brand and the containers were much easier to end up with the watercolor all over your hands while dispensing it.
 The other brand also did not seem as deep, no matter how much you added to water.

 Since my classroom theme is ocean based I decided to go with a sandy sensory bin.
 The sand ended up being a bit dusty, so we ended up removing the sifters and spraying water periodically to keep the dust down.
 This sand will end up being disposed of after this week since it was so dusty.
 We chose some colored shells that were leftover from something, another couple sets of hand tongs and fish theme ice cube trays from Walmart, and some ocean themed bath toys from Dollar Tree.

 Doctor Dramatic Play